Over-the-counter teeth whitening and 7 common questions

 How to prepare for teeth whitening?

+So, How to prepare for teeth whitening?.
 Before dental office teeth whitening, protective gear is necessary to ensure that the bleaching agents used do not come into contact with the gums and other parts of the mouth.
 This may include cheek retractors, gauzes, and liquid dams.
 However, for other types of whitening treatments, thorough brushing and flossing beforehand can improve the effectiveness of the substances.
 For those with sensitive teeth, using a soft-bristled brush and fluoride toothpaste, as well as opting for products with low concentrations of hydrogen peroxide, can also help prepare for the treatment.

 Questions to consider before whitening your teeth